dohyung97022/awsGuide/README.md

     * #### [Route Table](https://www.youtube.com/watch?v=GrfOsWUVCfg)
       * Determines where network traffic is directed
       * Each Subnet must have a route table
-      * Any new subnets created will get associated with Main route table automatically
+      * Any subnets without route table will get associated with Main route table automatically
       * One(Route Table) to Many(Subnet)
       * Can have multiple route tables in a VPC
       * Connect traffic with